Women in brewing: Modern day

 In Latin America, chicha is still widely produced by women and consumed daily by adults and children, as it typically has a low alcohol content.
 In Ecuador women harvest yucca, boil the roots, pound it into a paste and then chew the paste, in much the same way as their ancestors did, to break down the starches and begin the fermentation process.
 Peruvian women make their version of chicha using the same method, but with corn.
 In Brazil, Argentina and Paraguay, among Amazonian Indians, chicha, made from corn, or algarroba beer made from carob seed, as well as beer produced from mixing corn or manioc with apples, melons, papaya, pears, pumpkin, quince, strawberries and sweet potatoes are brewed by women.
 Bolivian women make beer from roasted barley, which is then chewed to begin the fermentation process and is served daily as a dietary supplement.

+In Britain, Hester Parnall was director and chair of St Austell Brewery from 1916 to 1939.
 In 2013, Sara Barton, owner and director of Brewster's Brewery, won the Brewer of the Year award, becoming the first woman to receive the honor bestowed annually by the British Guild of Beer Writers.
 Emma Gilleland, who heads the supply chain at Marston's Brewery, the leading independent brewer in Britain, was called the most influential brewer in the UK by the BBC.

 A noted German brewster, who is also Bavaria's last masterbrewer nun, Sister Doris Engelhard, has been creating beer at Mallersdorf Abbey for over 40 years.
 Other female Bavarian brewers are Sigi Friedmann of Friedmann's Brewery (Brauerei Friedmann) in Gräfenberg and Gisela and Monika Meinel of the Meinel-Bräu Brewery in Hof.
 An de Ryck is one of the few women brewers in Belgium.
 She has run the De Ryck Brewery (Brouwerij De Ryck) since the 1970s, winning several awards for the beers she has produced.
 Rosa Merckx became the first official female brewmaster and operations director in Belgium when she took over the Liefmans Oudenaarde brewery in 1972, where she had worked since 1946.
 An ambitious brewery in Iceland run by Þórey Björk is called Lady Brewery.
 The brewery started late 2017 releasing the breweries signature beer named First Lady - IPA.

 In 2015, the BBC's "100 Women" project, honored Leimin Duong, a Vietnamese-Australian woman, who brews strawberry beer, as one of the most influential women of the year.
 In Australia, the first all-female brewery in the country, Two Birds Brewing, has won multiple awards for their beers, but in 2016, owners Jayne Lewis and Danielle Allen were honored with the Champion trophy for Medium Australian Brewery by the Australian International Beer Awards.